u1-liquid/openpollslack-i18n/README.md

 - `log_dir` folder of log file
 - `schedule_limit_hrs` schedule will deny to re-run if schedule jobs is shorter than this number (hours)
 - `schedule_max_run` Maximum/Default run count for single schedule that can be set.
+- `schedule_auto_delete_invalid_day` Schedules that already finished, done, no longer valid, disabled will be automatically delete after this value(days)

 ## Example